m-pilia/.vim/README.md

 * The configuration for coc.nvim is defined in the `vimrc` file with the `g:coc_user_config`, instead of using the `coc-settings.json` files, because I prefer the configuration to be scriptable.
-* I use [ALE](https://github.com/w0rp/ale) for linting.
-While ALE features partially overlap with coc.nvim, the latter does not support most of ALE linters.
-Warnings and errors from the language server are collected by coc.nvim and passed to ALE for display.
 * This configuration does not include any debug integration plugin.
 Vim 8.0+ already provides a nice built-in gdb integration (`:help terminal-debug`).
   While I would like a handier integration and support for other debuggers, I